HyperSecurityLabs/OxideCE-v7.7.7ELITE/README.md

 **Tools it beats:** sqlmap (SQLi-only), Burp (no header fuzzing), ZAP (no sourcemap parsing), Nuclei (no ML) — none cover all classes in a single concurrent scan like OXIDE.

 **AI advantage:** `--train` mode learns 50+ response features, trains Random Forest + SVM, catches zero-days no signature can match. `--zeroday` detects behavioral anomalies sqlmap/Burp/ZAP will never see.
+> But in later it requires to be more improve time by time Now it is resiliant,Hypersecurity promise you already know.

 > OXIDE isn't just another scanner — it's the only one that combines SQLi + XSS + CMDi + NoSQLi + CORS + TLS + session + creds + ML zero-day in a single concurrent engine.
 Star it, share it, make it sharper.

 </div>